JASFramework/Best-Apps-Websites-and-More/README.md

 *Love coding?
 Me too!
 Try these tools out.*

+[Electron](https://www.electronjs.org/) - Electron is super cool.
+It allows you to take your HTML, CSS, and Java Script project to an .exe format.

 [GitHub Desktop](https://desktop.github.com/) - Simplifies git development workflow.

 [Visual Code](https://visualstudio.microsoft.com/) - Similar to the tool below this is a powerful editor and works on every OS.